lucreziabernini04-droid/myProjects/Hackathon-Lausanne/README.md

 ## What We Built
 - A civic chatbot answering user questions using retrieved official content
 - A Retrieval-Augmented Generation (RAG) pipeline
+- An optional voice-based output to enhance accessibility
 - A Streamlit-based interactive web application
 - A Dockerized setup for easy deployment